O365/python-o365/README.md

 ## Sharepoint
 The sharepoint api is done but there are no docs yet.
 Look at the sharepoint.py file to get insights.

-This are the scopes needed to work with the `Sharepoint` and `Site` classes.
+These are the scopes needed to work with the `Sharepoint` and `Site` classes.

  Raw Scope                  |  Included in Scope Helper    | Description :---:                      |  :---:                       | ---